Signed in as:

 Be sure to check here for important information about sellers packets.

-All homeowners in the Hunt agreed, when purchasing their homes in the McLean Hunt Subdivision, to abide by the Restrictive Covenants which were adopted in 1975 and remain legally binding in their current form.
+All homeowners in the Hunt agreed, when purchasing their homes in the McLean Hunt Subdivision, to abide by the Homeowner Covenants which were adopted in 1975 and remain legally binding in their current form.
 If you plan to make any external alteration to your home, such as a building extension or erection of a shed or fence on your property, you must submit your plans to the Architecture Control Committee for approval.
 Contact the Association Board for additional information.

 Over the life of the Hunt, several fences and sheds have been erected without such permission.
 When ownership of these homes changes, sellers are responsible for being in compliance with these covenants before the mandatory real estate packet can be obtained.
 Similarly, as home refresh and repair of fences, sheds, and other elements become necessary, the homeowner must request permission to rebuild.
 In seeing that these covenants are enforced, we hope that the McLean Hunt Subdivision will remain an attractive residential community for new home buyers.